Use the 100 Envelope Challenge to save over $5k

 - Your cash won’t be earning any interest if it’s sitting in envelopes for 100 days

-- You’ll need to keep a large supply of cash on hand if you choose to add your savings to the envelopes daily
+- You’ll need to keep a large supply of cash on hand if you choose to stuff your envelopes with cash every day

 - If you’re already struggling to cover your expenses, this challenge could put unnecessary stress on your finances

-Tips to be successful with the 100 envelope challenge
+Tips to be successful with the 100-day money challenge

-As mentioned before, the process to do the 100 day money challenge is simple enough.
+As mentioned before, the process to do the 100-day money-saving challenge is simple enough.
 All you need are some envelopes and the willingness to set aside money every day.

 And, oh yeah – all that extra cash.

 Don’t let the challenge’s simplicity fool you.
 Saving an average of $50 a day over 100 days is not easy!